foolscapcon/foolscap-newsletter/_emails/2020-02-08-report-from-foolscap-2020.md

 # 📚Thank You to Cherie Priest📚
-A warm thank you to our Guest of Honor Cherie Priest, who provided countless conversations, a rich interview full of personal notes and insights on writing, a guide to a hazardous hobby, won our poetry slam, and revealed her hidden TV celebrity status.
-We hope she returns to future Foolscaps!
+A warm thank you to our Guest of Honor Cherie Priest, who provided countless conversations, a rich interview full of personal notes and insights on writing, and a guide to a hazardous hobby, as well as winning our poetry slam and revealing her hidden TV celebrity status.

 **DON'T TURN AROUND!**